 I have hiked almost 8000 miles / 13000km and feel very comfortable with ultralight backpacking gear.
 I complete most of my hiking and backpacking trips with a base weight of around 13 lb / 6kg, but in very cold weather that weight can increase to around 20lb / 9 kg, especially if I am carrying snowshoes and winter clothing.

 There is a certain joy that comes from carrying a lightweight backpacking setup.
-The ability to hike faster, have less stress on the body and have a reduced chance of injuries.
+The ability to hike faster, less stress on the body, and a reduced chance of injuries.
 If you are reading this maybe you want some ideas on what gear you might need to reduce your base weight and move into ultralight hiking.
 Keep reading to learn how to reduce your base weight well below 10lb / 4.5kg.

 Table of Contents

 - Ultralight Hiking Gear ListShelter, Trekking Poles, Backpack & Sleep System

 - Water Storage / Water Bottle